 2020 House Election Update (11/4): Nancy Pelosi won reelection easily, taking 79.2% of the vote.
 Pelosi was chosen to continue serving as the Speaker of the House in 2021.

-Nancy Pelosi (D-CA) is one of the longest-serving members of Congress, and she has lately seen a resurgence in national notoriety due to her status as the Speaker of the House.
+Nancy Corinne Pelosi (D-CA) is one of the longest-serving members of Congress, and she has lately seen a resurgence in national notoriety due to her status as the Speaker of the House.
 Of course, she is as polarizing as her archrival, President Donald Trump, and her initiation of Trump impeachment over various unsubstantiated charges has led to nationwide calls to impeach Nancy Pelosi herself.

-Nancy Pelosi is a career politician from the state of California, serving as member of the House of Representatives since she first took office on June 2, 1987.
-Pelosi represents CA’s 12th District in the US House, and she’s also the current Speaker of the House, which is post she’s held since the Democratic party retook the chamber majority after the 2018 House elections.
+Nancy Pelosi is a career politician from the state of California, serving as a member of the House of Representatives since she first took office on June 2, 1987.
+Pelosi represents CA’s 12th District in the US House, and she’s also the current Speaker of the House, which is a post she’s held since the Democratic party retook the chamber majority after the 2018 House elections.